 Emmalouise, anywhere in Africa poses problems for travellers.... that's the beauty of Africa.
 But Ethiopia is regarded as one of the safer destinations on th... read more »almost 2 years ago

 How safe is it to go on a tour to the danakil depression and the erta ale volcano, and how can I get insured for this?

 Phil at the safety hub here.
-I'm in the process of putting some safety tips together for Ethiopia, but here's some "raw data" I have (It'll be turned into pr... read more »over 2 years ago
+I'm in the process of putting some safety tips together for Ethiopia, but here's some "raw data" I have (It'll be turned into pr... read more »almost 3 years ago